 1.4 You should be aware that the product information contained in this Annex is not necessarily a comprehensive description of all aspects of the product.
 Additionally, specific products may be tailored for a particular client or market and may differ in detail from the outline set forth in this Annex.
 The terms of the particular Transactions will prevail overthe product description and information given in this disclosure.

 2.1 This Annex does not disclose all of the risks in dealing with CFDs.
 You should not deal in CFDs unless you understand the nature of the contract you are entering into and the extent of your risk exposure.
 You should also be satisfied that the contract is suitable for you in light of your circumstances and financial position.
 Importantly you should only trade CFDs on margin if you are prepared to sustain a total loss of the money you have invested.

 2.2 CFD trading is high risk and you may lose your entire investment.

 2.3 Placing contingent orders, such as “stop-loss” or “stop-limit” orders, will not necessarily limit your losses to the intended amounts, since market conditions may make it impossible to execute such orders.

 2.4 The leverage often obtainable in CFD trading means that a small margin can lead to large losses as well as gains.
 It also means that a relatively small movement can lead to a proportionately much larger movement in the value of your investment, and this can work against you as well as for you.

 2.5 There are costs associated with financing positions held overnight.
-These costs (which are mentioned at section 8) are a n important aspect of trading in CFD'S and must be taken into account by you in advance of deciding whether to trade.
+These costs (which are mentioned in section 8) are an important aspect of trading in CFD and must be taken into account by you in advance of deciding whether to trade.